 Femoral attachment is on the posterior part of the medial surface of lateral condyle well posterior to a longitudinal axis of the femoral shaft whereas the tibial attachment is in a fossa in front of & lateral to anterior spine.
 Anterior fibers also insert into the interspinous area of the tibia and towards transverse meniscal ligament.

 Tibial attachment is 11-17 mm in width in the anteroposterior direction in AP direction.

 In extension anteromedial band tightens and posterolateral bundle loosens.

-Posterolateral bundle represents posteriorly directly directed fibers and is attached just lateral to midline of the intercondylar eminence and slightly lateral to most lateral attachment of the other bundle.
+Posterolateral bundle represents posteriorly directly directed fibers and is attached just lateral to the midline of the intercondylar eminence and slightly lateral to most lateral attachment of the other bundle.
 It limits anterior translation, hyperextension, and rotation.
-It provides resistance to the anterior drawer test in extended knee.
+It provides resistance to the anterior drawer test in the extended knee.

 This band is less isometric and undergoes more length changes.

 Hyperextension and internal rotation place the posterolateral bundle at greater risk for injury.

 Anteromedial bundle inserts on the medial aspect of the intercondylar eminence of the tibia and acts as a primary check against anterior translation of the tibia on femur [as in drawer test in flexion].